From Bangkok to Pattaya: 5 Best Ways to Get There

 The cheapest and most comfortable public transportation connection between Bangkok and Pattaya is by bus.
-While the views out the window aren't anything to write home about, the journey takes only two and a half hours (sometimes longer because of heavy traffic) and costs as little as 5 USD.
+While the views out the window aren't anything to write home about, the journey takes only two and a half hours (sometimes longer because of heavy traffic) and it's very affordable.

-Air-conditioned buses leave from either Mo Chit or Ekkamai bus terminals several times a day starting at 5:30am.
+First-class air-conditioned buses leave from either Mo Chit or Ekkamai bus terminals several times a day starting at 5:30am until as late as 11:30pm.
+These are spacious buses with decent leg space.
 You can book tickets for the major bus companies through an online portal or just show up at the bus terminal on the day you're traveling and buy a seat on the next available bus.

-All buses arrive at the main station in Pattaya, located just a few minutes from the city center.
-Songthaew (shared open taxis) are always waiting outside the station and charge under 2 USD for a ride to your hotel.
+All first-class buses arrive at the main station in Pattaya, located just a few minutes from the city center.
+Songthaew (shared open taxis) are always waiting outside the station and don't cost much.
+Just make sure you agree on a price beforehand.

 3. From Bangkok to Pattaya by Private Sightseeing Tour